davidmyers6643/voyageurs-java-assessment/README.md

 1. Create a branch named `firstname-lastname` with your first and last names
 1. Write your code and commit on your branch, but don't push your branch until the assessment is over
-1. When the assessment is over, push your branch to GitHub.
-Verify that your branch is present on GitHub.
+1. When the assessment is over, push your branch to GitHub. **Don't push until the assessment is over**.
+1. Verify that your branch is present on GitHub.

 ## Problems